Tridactylidae: Description

 Some species have vestigial ovipositors, whereas others have ovipositors similar to those of the Acrididae, suited to depositing the eggs in sandy soil.

 Taxonomy

-Organisms with such a widespread distribution in isolated patches might well be expected to show considerable variation, and it is likely that the marked similarity between various species of the Tridactylidae reflects their comparatively small numbers and constrained type of habitat.
-Although their distribution suggests an ancient lineage, the Tridactylidae are a fairly uniform, easily recognised family.
-Historically however, their affinities have been the occasion for confusion.
+Historically Tridactylidae affinities have been the occasion for confusion.
 Originally they were seen as a subfamily, Tridactylinae, of the Gryllidae, the true crickets, closely related to the Gryllotalpidae or Gryllotalpinae, but their placement has long been accepted as a parallel or convergent evolution with the 'true' mole crickets.

 Detailed study of genitalia however, subsequently led to the suggestion that they were nearer to the Acrididae, the grasshoppers.
 They eventually were assigned to their own family, Tridactylidae which, together with the Cylindrachetidae, form the superfamily Tridactyloidea (Rentz 1996).
 The family Tridactylidae in turn were split into two families, the Tridactylidae and the Ripipterygidae, or "mud crickets" (Günther 1994; Flook et al. 1999).

-As of 2020, Orthoptera Species File lists 2 extant (living) subfamilies and one extinct.
+As of 2020, Orthoptera Species File lists two extant (living) subfamilies and one extinct.